Depending on your preferred strategy, there are both high and low-risk casino offers available meaning there’s something for everyone.

-Let’s see how you can use casino and gaming promotions to help maximise your profits in 2019.
+Let’s see how you can use casino and gaming promotions to help maximise your profits in 2019 and beyond.

 Basically, you are not guaranteed to win, and sometimes you may lose money.
+In fact, more often than not you will lose.
 This concept is known as variance.
-However, if you continue to complete profitable offers – your winnings should cancel out your losses over the long term to turn a profit.
+However, if you continue to complete profitable offers, your winnings should cancel out your losses over the long term to turn a profit.

 To help with this long-term mindset, we need to work out if an offer is worth completing by calculating the EV.

 As I’ve already mentioned, you are not guaranteed to win with casino offers.
 They are not risk-free like other matched betting promotions.
 However, over the long-term, we can use the expected value to turn the maths to our advantage.

 As you may know, every casino game has a house edge.
 This is shown as a percentage and ranges from blackjack (0.5%) to roulette (2.5%) and slots (say 5%).
 This figure can be used to calculate the return to player (RTP) which is basically the flip side of the house edge.

 RTP is the percentage of money a player should expect to win back in the long term.

 To calculate RTP, simply take 100 and minus the house edge.
 For a slot, the RTP is 95%.